 - Employment status

-- Severity of the crime and length of the possible sentence
+- The severity of the crime and length of the possible sentence

 - Safety risks